 Cardiology Elective The student participates in the daily activities of the inpatient cardiology consult service, including rounds, consultations, and conferences, and gains exposure to procedures such as cardiac catheterization, stress testing, echocardiography, nuclear imaging, and electrocardiography.
 The training experience emphasizes the physiologic basis for clinical manifestations and therapy of cardiovascular diseases.
 A collection of pertinent review articles is provided.
-Limited to one student at Yale New Haven Hospital every four weeks and one student at the VA Connecticut Healthcare System, West Haven, every two or four weeks.
-Directors: J. Brennan, C. Ionescu (YNHH); B.J.
+Limited to one student at Yale New Haven Hospital every four weeks, one student at St. Raphael's campus every two weeks, and one student at the VA Connecticut Healthcare System, West Haven, every two or four weeks.
+Directors: J. Brennan (YNHH); J. Oen-Hsiao (SRC); B.J.
 Malm (VAMC)